suryasashankgundepudi/technical-analysis-visualization-using-python-v1/README.md

   2. Changed the initial starting and ending date to be 2 years long so that it isn't resource heavy at the beginning

+# Updatates you can expect
+(If an update that I wanted to include is completed it will be striked through.
+1. ~~Include functionality for candlestick, close and open graphs~~
+2. Moving averages will include small and long average graphs for better analysis.

-**This web application is made for academic purposes only**
+**PLEASE EMAIL ME FOR SUGGESTIONS OR TO COLLABORATE WITH ME** **This web application is made for academic purposes only**